-For the twelve months ending December 31, 2003, operating expenses increased \$23.2 million, or 5.3%, as compared to the same period in 2002.
+For the twelve months ending December 31, 2003, operating expenses increased \$23.1 million, or 5.3%, as compared to the same period in 2002.
 This increase is due largely to a 5.8% increase in ASMs combined with higher wages and benefits, aircraft maintenance, landing fees and other rental costs.
-Operating expenses per ASM decreased 0.5% as compared to the same period in 2002 from 17.87 cents to 17.79 cents in 2003 and 2002, respectively.
 Operating expenses per ASM excluding fuel decreased 1.2% as compared to the same period in 2002 from 15.99 cents to 15.80 cents in 2003 and 2002, respectively.
 Explanations of significant period-over-period changes in the components of operating expenses are as follows:

 - Wages and benefits increased \$6.7 million, or 4.4%, during the twelve months ended December 31, 2003 as compared to 2002.
 Approximately \$6.2 million of this increase reflects higher benefits, resulting primarily from increases in health insurance, workers' compensation and profit sharing.
-The remaining increase reflects an increase in wages, partially offset by a 3.3% reduction in the number of employees. - · Horizon recorded employee profit sharing of \$0.8 million in 2003, which will be paid in 2004.
-No profit sharing occurred in 2002. - Aircraft fuel increased \$5.6 million, or 12.3%, due to a 13.9% increase in the cost per gallon of fuel, partially offset by a 1.5% decrease in gallons consumed.
-Air Group's fuel hedging program resulted in Horizon recognizing a \$3.4 million reduction in aircraft fuel expense for hedging gains realized on hedge positions settled during 2003. - Aircraft maintenance expense increased \$5.3 million, or 21.1%, primarily due to maintenance on Q400 and CRJ-700 aircraft and a series of engine repairs on both aircraft types. - Aircraft rent increased \$8.8 million, or 14.1%, due to the addition of two CRJ-700s and a short-term interim lift agreement for two Q400s as compared to 2002. - Other selling expenses and commissions decreased \$4.5 million, or 15.3%, due primarily to the elimination of travel agent base commissions starting in June 2002, and the continuing shift to direct sales channels. - Landing fees and other rentals increased \$7.3 million, or 23.4%.
+The remaining increase reflects an increase in wages, partially offset by a 3.3% reduction in the number of employees. - Horizon recorded employee profit sharing of \$0.8 million in 2003, which will be paid in 2004.
+No profit sharing occurred in 2002. - Aircraft fuel increased \$5.5 million, or 12.3%, due to a 13.9% increase in the cost per gallon of fuel, partially offset by a 1.5% decrease in gallons consumed.
+Air Group's fuel hedging program resulted in Horizon recognizing a \$4.4 million reduction in aircraft fuel expense for hedging gains realized on hedge positions settled during 2003. - Aircraft maintenance expense increased \$5.3 million, or 21.1%, primarily due to maintenance on Q400 and CRJ-700 aircraft and a series of engine repairs on both aircraft types. - Aircraft rent increased \$8.8 million, or 14.1%, due to the addition of two CRJ-700s and a short-term interim lift agreement for two Q400s as compared to 2002. - Other selling expenses and commissions decreased \$4.5 million, or 15.3%, due primarily to the elimination of travel agent base commissions starting in June 2002, and the continuing shift to direct sales channels. - Landing fees and other rentals increased \$7.3 million, or 23.4%.
 Higher landing fees are a result of higher rates associated with modest volume growth, an increase in airports' cost of operations and increased costs for security.
 Horizon is also paying a larger portion of Air Group expenses at stations where Alaska and Horizon operate due to a 2003 revision of an intercompany expense sharing agreement with Alaska.